Extended String Module

 Description

-uses the AES128 algorithm in ECB mode to decrypt encrypted_data back to the original data_content.
+string.aes128_encryptuses the AES128 algorithm in ECB mode to encrypt the original data_content into encrypted_data.string.aes128_decryptuses the AES128 algorithm in ECB mode to decrypt encrypted_data back to the original data_content.

 The AES128 algorithm in ECB mode does not have an iv (initialization vector) parameter.
-If it is required in development, it should be 0
+If it is required in development, it should be 0.

 Example